 In 2018, I set out on an epic mission to stay at and write about every notable luxury hotel and resort in Singapore.
-Having had little experience with luxury hotels and hotel loyalty programmes, I was keen to understand the hospitality industry better, find out what sets different hotels and loyalty programmes apart from each other (is Fairmont Singapore meant to be better than Swissotel The Stamford although it is shorter?
-Which is the better InterContinental hotel between the two in Singapore?
-Which is the easiest hotel loyalty programme to achieve top-tier elite status in Singapore?) and discover the best hotels in Singapore.
+Having had little experience with luxury hotels and hotel loyalty programmes, I was keen to understand the hospitality industry better, find out what sets different hotels and loyalty programmes apart from each other and discover the best hotels in Singapore.

 When I embarked on this guide, I had neither the budget, manpower and public relations media support of a lifestyle/travel publication nor the advertorial-ready goodwill and mega-wattage page views of a mainstream blog (i.e. no access to streams of invitations for hotel stays in exchange for reviews).
-Two years later, after various tonal switches and evolutions in my writing style and format, thousands of dollars spent as well as a rather whirlwind year experiencing some truly phenomenal new hotels in the region and publishing the Best New Hotels in Asia-Pacific: The 2019 Luxury List, I have finally completed my Singapore hotel journey.
+After two years, thousands of dollars spent as well as a rather whirlwind year experiencing some truly phenomenal new hotels in the region and publishing the Best New Hotels in Asia-Pacific: The 2019 Luxury List, I have finally completed my Singapore hotel journey.

 The 2020 Ultimate Guide to Singapore Hotels is my love letter to the hospitality industry in Singapore, which I have since learnt to appreciate and understand more deeply.
 The guide is a culmination of observations, realisations and recommendations which I have amassed throughout the years, not just from my extensive local hotel experiences but also numerous conversations with hospitality industry stakeholders ranging from marketing directors and guest relations officers to even sales directors and general managers.
 In this guide, I share my favourite choices of hotels across various specific categories, from out-of-this-world escapist luxury experiences and the best complimentary spa facilities to executive lounges with champagne breakfast or the longest evening cocktail presentations.
 Whatever you look for in a hotel stay – from glorious bathtubs and guest rooms ideal for sexy-times to magnificent swimming pools and pampering bathroom amenities – you can be sure to find a property in Singapore which fulfils your specific need.

-Through this guide, I hope to persuade readers that hotels are so much more than just a place to sleep at night – they are destinations for conducive business-related stays, venues for special celebrations, opportunities for laughter and joy with close friends, places for remarkable dining experiences and hours of alcohol-laden joyous frivolity, private settings for romance and more.
+Through this guide (as well as its sister article, the 2020 Ultimate Guide to Singapore Hotel Loyalty Programmes), I hope to persuade readers that hotels are so much more than just a place to sleep at night – they are destinations for conducive business-related stays, venues for special celebrations, opportunities for laughter and joy with close friends, places for remarkable dining experiences and hours of alcohol-laden joyous frivolity, private settings for romance and more.

 I hope the list provides a source of inspiration for your future Singapore hotel stays, and that you will enjoy the experiences as much as I did.